53

 prevent their removal from families.
 Children are often removed

-homes that no representative of the removing agency has
+from homes that no representative of the removing agency has

 even visited.